axvr/dynamock/README.md

 (with-http-mock *http-fn*
   ;; Disallow real network requests.
+  ;;   As this is fairly common, there is already a stub provided for this:
+  ;;     (stub! uk.axvr.dynamock.http/block-real-http-requests)
   (stub! [(constantly true)
           (fn [req]
             (throw (ex-info "Real HTTP requests are not allowed!" req)))])